sortecoevo/sortee/content/awards.md

 ## 2023 Awards

-**Nominations for the 2023 SORTEE are open now - submit your nominations via [GoogleForm](https://forms.gle/fez14JDVx2FcGWFp7).
+**Nominations for the 2023 SORTEE are closed now - see below for the award winners and process summary**.
-The nominations will close on 1 October 2023 [  UPDATED DEADLINE!  ]**.

 &nbsp;

-The winners will be announced during the SORTEE2023 conference (17 October 0700 UTC to 18 October 0700 UTC) and then posted on the [SORTEE website](www.sortee.org) and social media.
+The 2023 SORTEE Awards was delighted to receive 7 applications for the ‘Student Award’ and 17 applications for the ‘Researcher Award’.
+Each application was judged by two selection committee members who had no conflict of interest with the candidate.
+7 applicants were judged eligible for the ‘Student Award’ and 15 applicants were judged eligible for the ‘Researcher Award’.
+These eligible candidates were entered as finalists into a lottery to select the winner for each award.
+The lottery was run using a random ‘spin the wheel’ program, requiring one re-spin to ensure fulfilment of SORTEE Diversity, Equity and Inclusion policy.

 &nbsp;

+**The winner of the ‘Student Award’ is: Euan Young**.
+Euan is a third-year PhD student at the University of Groningen in the Netherlands.
+He has demonstrated Open Science practices by publishing his first PhD chapter as a pre-print and making the associated data and R code freely available.

+&nbsp;

+**The winner of the ‘Researcher Award’ is: Birgit Szabo**.
+Birgit is a post-doc at the University of Bern in Switzerland.
+They have been dedicated to Open Science throughout their career, for example by making the raw data, meta-data and fully annotated R code from all of their publications openly available.

+&nbsp;

+The SORTEE Awards Committee would like thank all of the finalists for their applications.
+In particular, the committee wishes to highlight that they received a couple of outstanding applications, which they feel are deserving of a career award, that the current lottery system does not allow recognition of.
+The SORTEE awards committee will look in to establishing a new career award to fill this gap.

+&nbsp;

-This year we have two (redesigned) award categories: 2023 Student Award and 2023 Researcher Award - for details please see the descriptions below.
+This year we had two (redesigned) award categories: 2023 Student Award and 2023 Researcher Award - for details please see the descriptions below.

 &nbsp;